The population of Ellsworth was 405 in 1930.

 territory - Radcliffe, Randall and Jewell.

-Much credit is given to Mrs. George (Leslie)
+Much credit is given to Mrs.

-was appointed Librarian and assumed her duties on September 1, 1973.
+Sogard was appointed Librarian and assumed her duties on September 1, 1973.

 After her death in 1974, Mrs. Mark (Jan) Sandvig was appointed by the board